EmmanuelMoshood/wanderlust/README.md

 Destination Wishlist: Create a personalized travel bucket list by saving and organizing your dream destinations.
 Browse a vast database of stunning locations and add them to your wishlist with a single tap.

 Collaborative Planning: Seamlessly collaborate with your partner to plan your vacations together.
-Share ideas, discuss preferences, and jointly curate your travel itineraries, ensuring that every decision is made together.
+Please share ideas, discuss preferences, and jointly create your travel itineraries, making sure that every decision is made together.

 Travel Calendar: Keep track of important dates, including departure, arrival, and activities, using a dedicated travel calendar.
 Set reminders for booking accommodations, flights, or other necessary arrangements, so you never miss a beat.